Beyond Bad News: Environmental Wins You May Have Missed

 Indigenous activists force Brazil to protect the Amazon.

-The Tapajos, Madeira, and Tocantins Rivers in the Brazilian Amazon are home to dozens of Indigenous communities whose food, livelihoods, and cultural identity are inseparable from the land and water.
-In 2025, President Lula signed a decree privatizing stretches of all three rivers — opening them to destructive dredging for corporations like U.S.-based Cargill — without consulting the Indigenous communities whose territories would pay the price.
-What began as a blockade of around 50 people at Cargill's grain terminal in Santarém grew to nearly 2,000 protesters from four river basins over 33 days, ultimately forcing the government to revoke the decree.
+The Tapajos, Madeira, and Tocantins Rivers in the Brazilian Amazon are home to 14 Indigenous territories and countless communities whose food, livelihoods, and cultural identity are inseparable from the land and water.
+In 2025, Brazilian President Lula signed a decree privatizing stretches of all three rivers — opening them to destructive dredging for corporations like U.S.-based Cargill — without consulting the Indigenous communities who would be directly impacted.
+What began in late January 2026 as a blockade of around 50 Indigenous protesters at Cargill's grain terminal in Santarém grew to a mass resistance of nearly 2,000 people from four river basins over 33 days.
+In response, on February 23rd, the government revoked the decree.
+It was an exemplary demonstration of collective power — and a rare win against one of the largest private companies in the United States.
 "What won today was life," said the Tapajos and Arapiuns Indigenous Council.
 "The river won, the forest won, the memory of our ancestors won."
-It's a powerful reminder that sustained, collective action works — and that Indigenous communities remain among the most effective environmental defenders on the planet.
 Learn more.

 A historic Mayan forest alliance takes shape - with caveats.

 In late 2025, Mexico, Guatemala and Belize announced plans to create the Great Mayan Jungle Biocultural Corridor — a 14-million-acre reserve spanning three countries that would become the second largest in the Americas, behind only the Amazon.
 Formalized through the Calakmul Declaration, the agreement includes concrete commitments to combat illegal logging, wildlife trafficking, arson, and illegal hunting.
 Guatemala is making the largest land contribution, encompassing 27 existing protected areas, and President Arévalo has already declined to renew the contract of a petroleum company that had been operating for 40 years in a Guatemalan reserve.
-Critically, the three governments agreed to establish both an environmental council and an Indigenous advisory council, potentially giving local communities meaningful power over what happens inside the reserve's borders.
-The announcement was welcomed cautiously by environmental groups, however, as it came at the same meeting where leaders discussed expanding Mexico's Maya Train — a controversial rail line already criticized for slicing through jungle habitat — into Guatemala and Belize.
-As Guatemala's environment minister put it: "We don't want it to be an international cooperation agenda, nor a business agenda.
-We want it to be the Maya forest agenda."
+The three governments agreed to establish both an environmental council and an Indigenous advisory council that seeks to give local communities a voice in governing the reserve.
+The announcement was welcomed cautiously by environmental groups, as it came at the same meeting where leaders discussed expanding Mexico's Maya Train — a controversial rail line already criticized for slicing through jungle habitat — into Guatemala and Belize.

 Wins on the Water